textpattern/textpattern.github.io/setup/troubleshooting-common-problems.md

 AllowOverride FileInfo
 ```

-If none of those changes work, or if they cause a [500 server error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500), you will need to use '?=messy’ URLs as described earlier, or ask your hosting provider for help.
+If none of those changes work, or if they cause a [500 server error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500), you will need to use '?=messy' URLs as described earlier, or ask your hosting provider for help.

 ## How to reset an admin password